 UCAS produces a list of universities and courses with vacancies to fill on their Clearing website.
 By applying through Clearing, the individual student finds courses they would like to apply to from this list.
 You then need to contact the university to check course availability and ask them to offer you a place via Clearing.
 This does not have to be at the same university, or even a similar course.
 Once you have contacted your chosen university, been offered your chosen course and added it in UCAS, the university will confirm the offer and your place is then guaranteed.

 Clearing Plus is a service offered by UCAS for 2022 entry which can help to narrow down your options for Clearing based on your existing choices.

 Once you have your results, you will be able to check to see if you have qualified for your Firm choice or Insurance course via UCAS.
 If you have not met the requirements, or if you have changed your mind, you will be able to contact other universities or apply for an alternative course.
-Our Clearing Hotline is now closed but will be reopened on Thursday 18 August.
+Our Clearing Hotline is closed for 2022 entry.

 Check the grades you need for Clearing - The grades you need will be published on each course page.
-In some cases, required grades may change so please check before calling the hotline.
+In some cases, required grades may change so please check before calling the Clearing Hotline.

 The complete list of Clearing vacancies will always be the one held by UCAS.
 The list can be searched if you have a particular subject or university in mind.

 The Clearing Hotline for 2022 entry is now closed.